usableprivacy/upribox/docs/source/customization.rst

 de/activate WiFi
 ****************

-If you have ssh enabled you can connect to your upribox and deactivate both, Ninja and Silent WiFi:
+If you have ssh enabled you can connect to your upribox and deactivate the upribox WiFi:

 ::

     sudo upri-config.py enable_silent no
     sudo upri-config.py restart_silent
-    sudo upri-config.py enable_tor no
-    sudo upri-config.py restart_tor

-To activate them again replace "no" with "yes".
-If you activate Ninja WiFi, you have to activate Silent WiFi as well. (see :ref:`upri-config`)
+To activate it again replace "no" with "yes". (see :ref:`upri-config`)